Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/multi_node_commands_zos.md

 ## copstop

 The executable `COPSTOP` stops the Copilot (Node Manager and UI server).
-When stopping a Copilot on a host, all nodes running on this host are stopped and re-started on the other hosts in the cluster.
+When stopping a Copilot on a host, all nodes running on this host are stopped and re- started on the other hosts in the cluster.

 **Syntax**